JonPSmith/AspNetReactSamples/README.md

 right-click the `packages.json` file in the project you are interested in.
 Then click `Restore Packages` at the top of the context menu.

+*Note: If you restore all the packages and compile all the projects the solution takes up a LOT of disk space.*

 ##### 3a.
 React Build/Test with VSCode